cedx/coveralls.js/README.md

   Usage: coveralls [options] <file>

-  Send a LCOV coverage report to the Coveralls service.
+  Send a coverage report to the Coveralls service.

   Options: